DevSecTop/TF-via-PR/README.md

 1. Copy this repository structure and populate secrets required by [the workflow](.github/workflows/terraform.yml).
 1. Configure [backend.tf](environments/backend.tfvars) which is shared between each environment.
 1. Add our IaC in a nested folder within [environments](environments) directory.
-1. Open a PR with a label corresponding to our directory name prefixed with "`tf:`".<br>
+1. Open a PR with a label corresponding to our directory name prefixed with `tf:`.<br>
-   E.g., for "environments/demo", that'd be "`tf:demo`".
+   E.g., for "environments/demo", that'd be `tf:demo`.
 1. Add more labels to include multiple directories in the same PR.
 1. Review the planned output for each given environment.
 1. Merge the PR to deploy our IaC to each environment.